 Nutritional Psychology is the area of study that examines the relationship between our dietary intake patterns and our mood, behavior, and mental health.
 Mental health professionals already address the psychological, cognitive, psychosocial, and behavioral knowledge that contribute to positive mental health, but our current model is not considering dietary intake patterns as a contributor to the rise in mental health issues around the globe.

 NP is applied and uses findings from research, combined with innovative education, to increase awareness of the psychological, behavioral, cognitive, perceptual, and psychosocial aspects of diet related to mental health.
-To develop a better understanding of how these elements relate to our dietary intake patterns, place your mouse over each term in the diagram below.

 Evidence for a link between diet and mental health is emerging.
 Research is demonstrating that diet is playing an increasingly important role in the mental health of individuals and societies around the globe.
 The essential vitamins, minerals and nutrients found in whole, unprocessed foods play a significant role in supporting the body’s internal biochemical and physiological processes.
 These processes have changed little over time, yet our dietary intake patterns have changed considerably towards a Westernized “Standard American Diet”.